Pediocactus bradyi subsp. winkleri: Taxonomy

 In 1999 David Hunt listed the cactus as a provisionally accepted taxon under the name of Pediocactus bradyi subsp. winkleri in the Second Edition of the CITES Cactaceae Checklist.
 DNA analyses conducted to date however have shown that neither Pediocactus despainii nor this taxon are related to Pediocactus bradyi and that both P. despainii and P. winkleri are likely more closely related instead to P. simpsonii.

 Pediocactus bradyi subsp. winkleri was listed as a threatened species under the Endangered Species Act on August 20, 1998.
 As with many other cactus species, its most serious threat relates to poaching by plant collectors (but is also threatened by off-road vehicle use).
-Cacti such as P. bradyi subsp. winkleri should only be grown from legitimately obtained seed or plants legally grown from seed and should never be taken from the wild.